-Today I want to share a Japanese fried rice recipe that I learned from a restaurant chef.
+Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

 If you are looking for an easy and tasty meal, you are in the right place.
-Simple ingredients, quick and easy cooking technique, and is delicious upon delicious.
+Simple ingredients, quick and easy cooking technique, and delicious upon delicious.

 According to my chef friend, the secret of preparing Japanese garlic fried rice is the perfect timing and temperature to fry the garlic.

 Let me get into the details right in.